-If you’re out and about running errands, enjoying dinner somewhere or out shopping, most often than not you will be parking your vehicle either in a parking lot or on the road.
+If you’re out and about running errands, enjoying dinner somewhere, or out shopping, most often than not you will be parking your vehicle either in a parking lot or on the road.
 Regardless of where you park, you might be a bit anxious that someone might hit your vehicle.
 When you return to your vehicle after leaving it parked, no matter how new or old your vehicle is, you won’t be excited to see that your vehicle has been hit while it has been parked.
 If you have had this happen to you and you aren’t sure what to do, don’t stress or get angry.
-At Trubicars, we have outlined the steps you need to take for when someone has hit your parked car.
+At Trubicars, we have outlined the steps you need to take when someone has hit your parked car.

 1 Look for a note

 Often times if someone has hit your vehicle, they will leave a note underneath one of your windshield wipers.
 The note that the person will leave will oftentimes contain their name, phone number and their licence plate number.
 If the person who hit your vehicle didn’t leave a note be sure to document all the details that you can about the hit.

 Once you have called the police, they will make their way to where you are parked and begin documenting the scene and open an investigation.
 They will get in contact with the driver who has hit your car. *Be sure to make note of the attending officer’s name and badge number!

 While you are waiting for the authorities to arrive, begin documenting as much information as you can such as:

 - Date and approximate time of the incident

 - Weather and road conditions